LeivoSepp/Lesson-LightSensor-TSL2561/README.md

 Changing the integration time gives you a longer time over which to sense light.
 Longer timelines are slower, but are good in very low light situtations!
 This sensor has three parameters for timing.
    1. 13ms the shortest measure time, use in bright light
-   2. 101ms average measure time, use in medium light
+   2. 101ms average measure time, use in medium light (default)
    3. 402ms long measure time, use in dim light
 ````C#
 TSL2561.INTEGRATIONTIME_13MS